band/bashlibs/documentConventions.md

 ## Document Conventions

+TODO: finish specifications (2025-12-02)

-Here we specify the formating required for each identified document obuject:
+Here we specify the formatting required for each identified document object:

 - any **file**
 - user `function`